supersynthetik/motion-notify/README.md

 N.b.
 If you manually run this script for testing it may create the drive credentials with permissions imcompatible with running as a service which will need to be changed
 `sudo chown motion.motion /etc/motion-notify/drive-credentials.json`

-#### Create the entry in the Motion conf file to trigger the motion-notify script when there is an alert
+#### Create entries in the Motion conf file to trigger the motion-notify script
 `sudo cat /etc/motion-notify/create-motion-conf-entries.txt >> /etc/motion/motion.conf`
 `rm /etc/motion-notify/create-motion-conf-entries.txt`

 If you want to reveive an email notification at the start of the event uncomment the `#on_event_start` line at the end of the motion.conf file.
-If you want the image preview uploaded to drive rather than embedded in the email uncomment the `#on_picture_save` line at the end of the motion.conf file.
+If you want image snapshots uploaded to drive uncomment the `#on_picture_save` line at the end of the motion.conf file.
-If you want the image preview attached to the email with the video the `picture_filename ` in the motion.conf file should be changed to `picture_filename preview` and `output_pictures on` line set to `output_pictures best`
+If you want an image preview attached to the email (instead of snapshots uploaded to drive) with the video the `picture_filename ` in the motion.conf file should be changed to `picture_filename preview` and `output_pictures on` line set to `output_pictures best`.